scaljeri/di-xxl/README.md

 You can find a demo, documentation and code coverage [here](http://scaljeri.github.io/javascript-dependency-injection/)

 **DI-XXL** is a dependency injection library facilitating lazy initialization and loose coupling.
-To take all this one step further, it will not be possible to inject dependencies into the constructor; keep your constructors empty or as small as possible.
-Although this may sound like a restriction, it will help you to write code which is better to unit tests.

-**DI-XXL** is an extremely versatile library; it provides many ways to implement dependency injection.
+To improve the code you're writing even more, it is not possible to inject into the constructor; keep constructors empty or as small as possible.
+Although this may sound like a restriction, you will not miss it, because it is an extremely versatile library; it provides many ways to implement dependency injection.
 Choose whatever fits your needs best.

-In its most basic form, for example a class, can be registered as
+In its most basic form, to register an entity like a class, object, function ,etc, you do

     import {DI} from 'di-xxl';